electricimp/BluetoothFirmware/README.md

 # Bluetooth Firmware 1.0.0 #

-The Bluetooth Firmware library contains the firmware strings needed to [initialize an imp API **bluetooth** object](https://developer.electricimp.com/api/hardware/bluetooth/open).
+The Bluetooth Firmware library contains the firmware strings required to [initialize an imp API **bluetooth** object](https://developer.electricimp.com/api/hardware/bluetooth/open).
 The library contains the latest recommended firmware for use with the imp004m and imp006 modules.
 The imp004m firmware is approximately 16KB in size.
 The imp006 firmware is approximately 60KB in size.
 The firmware will only consume memory if referenced in your code.

 **To include this library in your project, add** `#require "bt_firmware.lib.nut:1.0.0"` **at the top of your code**

 ## Library Usage ##

-The library consists of an enum, *BT_FIRMWARE*, with the following elements, all strings.
+The library consists of an enum, *BT_FIRMWARE*, with the following elements, all of which are strings.

 | Element | Value |
 | --- | --- |